HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages DocuSign, Inc. (DOCU) Investors to Contact Firm's Attorneys, Securities Fraud Class Action Filed

 SAN FRANCISCO, Dec.
-24, 2021 /PRNewswire/ -- Hagens Berman urges DocuSign, Inc. (NASDAQ: DOCU) investors with significant losses to submit your losses now.
+27, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges DocuSign, Inc. ( DOCU) investors with significant losses to submit your losses now.

 Class Period: Mar.
 27, 2020 – Dec.
 2, 2021